What To Expect At Your 341 Meeting

 So what should you wear?
 You should dress informally.
 You do not need to dress up for the event.
 In fact, we suggest that you dress normally or dress down, casually; that you do not wear any jewelry or other items of value.
 We want you to appear as ordinary as possible.

-What Do I Need To Bring To the Meeting?
+What Do I Need To Bring To The Meeting?

 There are several documents that you need to bring with you.
 You need to bring these documents, even if you have already provided them to our office.
 They are: